• Buy From Us

 What Does Trauma Bonding Feel Like?

 People sometimes think trauma bonding is simply bonding over shared traumas or that it’s just about overcoming obstacles and hard moments together.
 In truth, trauma bonding is a feature of abusive relationships.
 In practice, trauma bonding looks like a compulsive cycle of wanting to please your partner to avoid setting them off, followed by an incident of physical, emotional, or verbal abuse, and then a honeymoon period where all seems well again.
 Your partner may remorsefully cry to you, saying it wasn’t their character and they’ll never do it again, equally fueling your fear and trust in them.
-You want to believe it will get better, which is why you stay.
+You want to believe it will improve, so you stay.
 Yet the pattern continues.

 What Does a Trauma Bond Relationship Look Like?